oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 Some visibility is essential.
 You need enough tracing to debug failures, enough usage analytics to control spend, and enough logging to understand what tools were called.
 But it is easy to cross from useful visibility into building infrastructure for a problem you do not have.

-We are not a frontier lab evaluating model capabilities, and this is not an external agent product promising consistent behavior to thousands of customers.
+This is not a frontier lab evaluating model capabilities, and it is not an external agent product promising consistent behavior to thousands of customers.
 It is an internal tool used by colleagues who can report failures and adjust their requests.

 That changes the appropriate level of investment.

 A small set of tests for critical tools and permissions is valuable.
 A few representative workflows can catch obvious regressions.
 Beyond that, I would wait for recurring failures before building a large evaluation system.

 This does not conflict with tracking usage.
-Usage analytics tells us whether the product is useful and where to improve it.
+Usage analytics tells me whether the product is useful and where to improve it.
 A sophisticated eval suite tries to measure correctness across models and prompts.
-We needed much more of the first than the second.
+I needed much more of the first than the second.

 ### 5. I would assume much less prior AI knowledge